Shangla District: Demographics

+As of the 2023 census, Shangla district has 125,540 households and a population of 891,252.
+The district has a sex ratio of 106.65 males to 100 females and a literacy rate of 33.74%: 48.82% for males and 17.82% for females.
+307,444 (34.51% of the surveyed population) are under 10 years of age.
+The entire population lives in rural areas.
+2,410 (0.27%) people in the district are from religious minorities, mainly Christians.

+Pashto was the predominant language, spoken by 95.40% of the population.
+1.03% of the population spoke Kohistani languages.

-The main tribe of Shangla is Yusufzai that contribute more than half of the district population, the dense and well populated area of Shangla is Alpuri tehsil(gwarband) that contribute more than 253000+ of district population, Shangla is one of the unique districts of Pakistan that contains more than 80% of forest land.
+The main tribe of Shangla is Yusufzai, that contribute more than half of the district population, the dense and well populated area of Shangla is Alpuri tehsil (Gwarband) that contributes to more than 253000+ of the district population.
+Shangla is one of the unique districts of Pakistan that contains more than 80% of forest land.
 The youngest noble laurate Malala Yousafzai's father, Ziauddin Yousafzai, was born in Shangla, however, she herself was born in Mingora, Swat.

 Education

 In November 2022, the Chief Minister of Khyber Pakhtunkhwa, Mahmood Khan, inaugurated University of Shangla.
 The university was earlier a campus of University of Swat.

 National and provincial assembly

 This district is represented by one elected MNA (Member of National Assembly) in Pakistan National Assembly.
 Its constituency is NA-31.